Get Kids Reading for your School or Library

 Reading-based fundraisers vary from school to school, and customizing the fundraiser for your school and community is important.
 With a peer to peer reading fundraiser, there are a few options for the basic logistics.
 Your school or library group should consider these things at the outset:

-- Will you provide reading time during school or will kids be asked to read as many books as possible during the specified reading period?
+- Will you provide reading sessions during school or will kids be asked to read as many books as possible during the specified reading period?
 It’s best to provide reading time at school so that everyone participates.
-20-30 minutes per day is perfect for most age groups.
+20-40 minutes per day is perfect for most age groups.

 - What is the length of the Reading Challenge?
 Generally limiting the length of the reading fundraiser from 1-2 weeks is best.
 Your goal is to keep motivation high and spreading the event out for too long can be discouraging.
 Still, why limit the reading to just one day?
 Give kids the time to get excited and promote the fundraiser.